ENIGMA-infra/ENIGMA-PD/README.md

 ---

 ## Running the FreeSurfer subsegmentations
+Note: the subsegmentations pipeline is almost ready to share!
+We will send an email to the full working group whenever it is ready.
+The instructions below have already been updated to be able to finetune them.

 🎉 **It’s go time!**
 The **subsegmentations pipeline** is now ready to be run!
 Since you’ve all just been through fMRIPrep in Nipoppy, this next step will feel familiar as running this pipeline follows a very similar workflow.